Applying to University

 - Apply is available on the UCAS website alongside details of all the courses available so you can apply from any computer with access to the internet.

-- March–September.
+- March–September 2013.
 Research and make choices about universities and courses.
 Open Days, conferences and HE fairs/conventions take place between March and September/early October.
-Make the most of school/college vacations to visit universities and university cities/towns.
+Make the most of school/college holidays to visit universities and university cities/towns.
 Applications can be sent to UCAS from mid-September.

-- 15 October.
-Deadline for receipt at UCAS of applications for Cambridge or Oxford or medicine, dentistry or veterinary science/medicine in any university.
+- 15 October 2013.
+Deadline for receipt at UCAS (by midnight UK time) of applications for Cambridge or Oxford, or medicine, dentistry or veterinary science/medicine in any university.

-- 15 January.
-Deadline for receipt at UCAS of all other applications to be treated equally from the UK or elsewhere in the EU (except some art and design courses).
+- 15 January 2014.
+Deadline for receipt at UCAS (by 18.00 UK time) of most other applications to be treated equally from the UK or elsewhere in the EU (except some art and design courses – check with the universities).
 Applications are normally accepted after this date but are marked as 'late'.

 - Many schools and colleges will encourage students to apply well before the 15 January deadline for good reason, with early November a common school/college deadline.
 This allows the school to add things such as references, and check personal statements and choices.

-- February–July.
+- February–July 2014.
 UCAS Extra (Extra is open between the end of February and early July).

-- 24 March.
-Extended deadline for some art and design courses – visit the UCAS website for details of these courses.
+- 24 March 2014.
+Extended deadline for some art and design courses (by 18.00 UK time) – visit the UCAS website for details of these courses.

-- 8 May.
-If UCAS receive universities decision on your application by 31 March, you need to reply to any offers by this date, unless you are applying through UCAS Extra.
-If UCAS has not received your reply, they will decline on your behalf.
+- 7 May 2014.
+If UCAS receive university or college decision on your application by 31 March, you need to reply to any offers by this date, unless you are applying through UCAS Extra.
+If UCAS does not received your reply, they will decline on your behalf.

-- 27 June.
-If UCAS receives all decisions from universities by 7 June, you need to reply to any offers by this date, unless you are applying through UCAS Extra.
+- 26 June 2014.
+If UCAS receives all decisions from universities by 5 June, you need to reply to any offers by today, unless you are applying through UCAS Extra.
 If UCAS has not received your reply, they will decline your offers on your behalf.

-- 30 June.
-If UCAS receive your application by 30 June, they will send it to your chosen universities and colleges.
+- 30 June 2014.
+If UCAS receive your application by 18.00 (UK time) today, they will send it to your chosen universities and colleges.
 All applications received after this date will be entered into Clearing.

-- 20 September.
-This is the last date that UCAS will normally accept applications for courses starting in 2013.
+- 20 September 2014.
+This is the last date that UCAS will accept applications for courses starting in 2014.

-- 22 October.
+- 22 October 2014.
 This is the last date to add a Clearing choice.
-It is also the last date a university or college can accept an applicant in Clearing.
+It is also the last date a university or college can accept a Clearing applicant.

 If you follow the UCAS guidance carefully, most of the application process is straightforward.
 On the next page you'll find a few points about some of the more significant sections of the application form.